Economy of Kievan Rus': Urban development

+Cities initially had an important defensive function, protecting border regions from incursions by steppe peoples.
+They also became increasingly significant in the process of state formation.
+The construction of fortifications required substantial resources and the coordinated labour of large groups of people.
+Communities involved in building and maintaining these defences developed forms of collective organisation responsible for their use and protection.
+Economic activity was therefore closely connected with military needs.
+Cities became centres for their surrounding territories and exercised considerable political and administrative influence over them.
+This relationship is reflected in the chronicle statement that “whatever the elders decide, the suburbs will accept.”
+With the spread of Christianity in Kievan Rus', towns began to develop around large monasteries.

-The social composition of the urban population of Kievan Rus' was extremely diverse, which is a characteristic feature of medieval society.
-The urban population was divided into two main groups: the urban lower classes and the urban aristocracy.
-The latter included princes, boyars, high clergy, and merchants.
-The urban lower classes (craftsmen, small traders, and ordinary clergy) constituted the most numerous category of the urban population.
-The majority of citizens were personally free.
-Some craftsmen were dependent on their masters – boyars, merchants, etc. Personally free craftsmen (blacksmiths, potters, jewellers, armourers, etc.) and small traders in the cities were taxed or worked off their taxes by participating in the construction and repair of city fortifications and supervising their condition.
-Churches were built and church parishes were maintained at the expense of the city population.
+The social composition of the towns of Kievan Rus' was diverse, as was typical of medieval society.
+The urban population can broadly be divided into two groups: the lower classes and the urban elite.
+The latter included princes, boyars, senior clergy, and merchants.
+The lower classes, consisting mainly of craftsmen, small traders, and ordinary clergy, formed the largest segment of the population.
+Most townspeople were personally free, although some craftsmen were dependent on boyars, merchants, or other patrons.
+Free craftsmen, including blacksmiths, potters, jewellers, and armourers, as well as small traders, paid taxes or fulfilled labour obligations by participating in the construction and repair of urban fortifications and helping to maintain them.
+Churches were built and parishes supported at the expense of the urban population.

 The free artisan population was not homogeneous in its composition.
 Among the general mass of artisans, there were wealthier masters who had apprentices or students dependent on them.
 Crafts began to emerge in patriarchal families as home industries, with the aim of providing themselves and their relatives with the simplest everyday items: linen fabrics, leather, tableware, footwear, etc. These products did not leave the family and were not sold.
 In the process of further social division of labour, home crafts emerged as a separate branch of the national economy - craft production.
 Craftsmen gradually began to manufacture products not only for the domestic consumption of the patriarchal family, but also for exchange.
 They paid less attention to agriculture, gradually losing their connection with farming as they moved to urban areas.

-Craftsmen settled in cities with their families in separate quarters, sloboda (settlements), and streets according to the specified industry principle: sloboda for potters, blacksmiths, armourers, etc. Craft production reached its peak in the 11th-12th centuries, when there were several dozen specialities in Kievan Rus'.
-Due to the high demand for iron products (agricultural tools, weapons for warriors), mining and metallurgy, which at that time was often combined with metalworking, occupied the first place in craft production.
+Craftsmen settled in towns with their families in separate quarters, slobodas (settlements), and streets organized according to occupation, such as those of potters, blacksmiths, and armourers.
+Craft production reached its peak in the 11th and 12th centuries, when several dozen specialized trades were practiced in Kievan Rus'.
+Because of the high demand for iron goods, including agricultural tools and weapons, mining and metallurgy were among the most important branches of craft production.
+At the time, metallurgy was often closely connected with metalworking.